-It’s Christmas Eve, and New York cop John McClane travels to California in the hopes of seeing his kids and possibly reuniting with his wife.
-He’s even brought a teddy bear with him, because that’s the sort of cuddly Christmas everyone hopes for.
-Reality comes crashing in almost instantly though, because California Christmases are about palm trees and Run-DMC, and the only snow in sight is a businessman’s cocaine.
-Things get worse for him when he gets into a huge fight with his ex at her work and, for John McClane, it’s about to become a Christmas he’ll never forget.
+It’s Christmas Eve, and New York cop John McClane travels to California hoping to see his kids and possibly reunite with his wife.
+He’s even brought a teddy bear because that’s the cuddly Christmas everyone hopes for.
+Reality comes crashing in almost instantly, though, because California Christmases are about palm trees and Run-DMC, and the only snow in sight is a businessman’s cocaine.
+Things get worse for him when he gets into a huge fight with his ex at her work, and, for John McClane, it’s about to become a Christmas he’ll never forget.

 It helps that the villain, Hans Gruber (played by the late, great Alan Rickman), is one of the best villains of all time who switches from cultured crook to sadistic extremist with ease, and he kills people with casual playfulness.
 Matching him move for move is Bruce Willis as John McClane, a foul-mouthed fly in the ointment who seems to enjoy causing problems as much as he enjoys doing the right thing.
 He isn’t a traditional good-looking hero, he’s just some average Joe Bloggs doing his job and using a dementedly dark sense of humour to get through the day.

-The real gift of this film is the setting, and no, that doesn’t mean the skyscraper (although that certainly does help).
-It’s clearly a Christmas movie, set at “the most wonderful time of the year”, but it has as much fun inverting all the Christmas traditions as that other great Holiday action film, Lethal Weapon.
-It doesn’t insult Christmas in any way, since it’s made clear repeatedly how special a time it is.
-But it twists things, allowing gift wrapping to become a holster for a gun, a home-made Christmas sweater to be an insulting message of good tidings, and Ode To Joy from Beethoven’s 9th Symphony is used with delicious irony.
+The real gift of this film is the setting; that doesn’t mean the skyscraper (although that certainly does help).
+It’s clearly a Christmas movie set at “the most wonderful time of the year”, but it has as much fun inverting all the Christmas traditions as that other great Holiday action film, Lethal Weapon.
+It doesn’t insult Christmas in any way since it’s made clear repeatedly how special a time it is.
+But it twists things, allowing gift wrapping to become a holster for a gun, a homemade Christmas sweater to be an insulting message of good tidings, and Ode To Joy from Beethoven’s 9th Symphony is used with delicious irony.

 There are plenty of Christmas movies out there, some good and many bad.
-But if you’re looking for one that spreads bullets, blood and good cheer simultaneously, then Die Hard is the best.
+But if you’re looking for one that spreads bullets, blood and good cheer simultaneously, then Die Hard is the best Christmas movie ever.